-Keenan Marchesi is an agricultural economist, specializing in spatial and applied econometrics in the Food Markets Branch in the Food Economics Division.
-His research interests incorporate spatial economics, food economics and industrial organization.
+Keenan Marchesi is an agricultural economist, specializing in spatial and applied econometrics in the Food Markets Branch in the Food Economics Division of USDA’s Economic Research Service (ERS).

 Keenan is a member of the Agricultural and Applied Economics Association (AAEA); the American Economic Association (AEA); and the Northeastern Agricultural and Resource Economics Association (NAREA).

 Marchesi, K., M. Rockmore.
 2023.
 “Conflict and Nutrition: Endogenous Dietary Responses in Nepal,” Food Security 15,281–296.